 bosh sshto connect to the blobstore VM (NFS or WebDav) and

 rm *the contents of the

 - External blobstore: Use the file store’s API to delete the contents of the

 Do not manually delete app package, buildpack, or droplet blobs from the blobstore.
 To free up resources from those locations, run

 cf delete for app packages and droplets.

 rspec runs a test suite with the SQLite in-memory database.

 DB_CONNECTION="postgres://postgres@localhost:5432/ccng" rspec DB_CONNECTION="mysql2://root:password@localhost:3306/ccng" rspec

-Travis currently runs three build jobs against SQLite, Postgres, and MySQL.
+Travis currently runs two build jobs against Postgres and MySQL.

 For more information about how Cloud Foundry aggregates and streams logs and metrics, see the Overview of the Loggregator System topic.Create a pull request or raise an issue on the source for this page in GitHub